The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 It is always good to ask yourself these questions when you are shopping for a fountain pen.

-- What kind of writing am I looking to do?
-Do I need a fountain pen for signing and the presentation?
+• What kind of writing am I looking to do?
 Am I doing daily notetaking and letter writing?
 Am I drawing?

-- What level of work am I interested in with my fountain pen?
+• What level of work am I interested in?
 Do I want something quick and easy, low maintenance?
 Do I want something hands-on and customizable?

-With those questions in mind, I am going to start by listing some fountain pen brands that are a must know.
+With those questions in mind, I am going to start by listing somebrands that are a must know.

-Then, I will talk about the best affordable, beginner fountain pens all in the $30 or under that you can easily find online or through a local pen shop.
+Then, I will talk about the best , beginner fountain pens all in the $30 or under category.
+These can easily be found online or through a local stationary shop.

-Lastly, I will talk about a good place to start for a luxury fountain pen brand.
+Lastly, I will talk about a good place to start for a luxury brand.

 Pen Brands You Need to Know